New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- New England and its opponents have scored at least 42.5 points just twice this year.
+- New England and its opponents have combined for 42.5 points only twice this year.

-- New York's games have gone over 42.5 points in two opportunities this season.

-- The two teams combine to score 34.2 points per game, 8.3 less than the over/under in this contest.
+- This contest's over/under is 2.9 points lower than the 45.4 these two squads combine to give up per game in 2020.

 - Patriots games this season feature an average total of 44.8 points, a number 2.3 points higher than Sunday's over/under.